Elerqsousy/grandeur-frontend/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Grandeur] <a name="about-project"></a>
+# 📖 [Grandeur-Frontend] <a name="about-project"></a>

-> **[Grandeur]** is a cutting-edge web application that redefines the way you schedule, book, and secure your dream apartment unit.
+> **[Grandeur-Frontend]** is a cutting-edge web application that redefines the way you schedule, book, and secure your dream apartment unit.
 Designed with convenience and efficiency in mind, Grandeur seamlessly combines the power of React and Rails backend API to offer a comprehensive platform for all your housing needs.

 ## 🛠 Built With <a name="built-with"></a>